Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 You should see folders in Solution Builder called 'Infrastructure', 'Libraries', 'Endpoints', and 'Services'.
 -   Infrastructure is where cross-cutting concerns like authentication and auditing are handled.
 -   Libraries are units of code that can be reused, including logging and data access.
 -   Endpoints are where code is deployed as executable processes.
-They can be web applications (both Web Forms and MVC) or [NServiceBus Hosts](../NServiceBus/the-nservicebus-host.md).
+They can be MVC web applications or [NServiceBus Hosts](../NServiceBus/the-nservicebus-host.md).
 -   Services are logical containers for code that provide the structure for publish/subscribe events and command-processing.

 The [NServiceBus Canvas](images/servicematrix-canvas.png "NServiceBus Canvas") is in the center of the solution as shown above.
 The endpoints, services, components and messages that comprise your solution will be created and illustrated here.